mercari/mercari-engineering-ladder/en/MG6.md

 ## Vision
 **Makes decisions positively impacting the business, based on data and reliable facts, in development across companies.**

-**Understands the goals and strategies of both their company and others and encourages organizations across companies to take action to help achieve the group’s goals.**
+**Understands the goals and strategies both inside and outside of their company and contributes to the achievement of the group's goals by encouraging organizations across companies to take action.**

 Leads the way to ensure that **all companies** understand and agree on the **group’s** organizational strategy and works to earn the cooperation of all engineers in **the group** in working toward the **group’s** goals.